Surface options:

 EDIA

-The electron density score for individual atoms (EDIA) quantifies the electron density fit of an atom.
-Atomic EDIA values can be combined with the help of the power mean to compute EDIAm, the electron density score for small molecules, fragments, or residues.
+EDIA - the electron density score for individual atoms quantifies the electron density fit of an atom.
+Multiple EDIA values can be combined with the help of the power mean to compute EDIAm, the electron density score for multiple atoms to score a set of atoms such as a ligand or residue.
+Substructures such as residues and ligands can be automatically analyzed with EDIAm.

 METALizer